JainNaman5/Python_24/README.md

-The above file contains the first basic project on Python
+The above are the projects made in Python